openrace/OpenRace/README.md

 ## Pushing cross-platform images
 To support both amd64 and arm32v7 we create both images.
 The generation is scripted in `tools/publish_docker_images.sh`.
+* [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/) is used to create images across platforms
 * Logging in to DockerHub beforehand to publish images with `docker login`

 ### Windows dev environment